 The focus.
-Abstinence and recovery (enablers/challenges/blocks).
+Abstinence and recovery (enablers/challenges/blocks), recovery literature or a 12-Step Study.

-The ground rules.
+Other factors.
 Helpful behaviors, and factors that matter to your group.
 You may have a special focus or peer factors like:

 100-pounders Vegans

 Bulimics LGBTQ

 Gender Early birds

 BiPOC Night owls